 The entire ship suddenly rang with sound.

 Jahns gasped and covered her ears, startled even though there was no pain.
-Voices – men’s voices – rang through the vessel, singing in naked harmony.
+Voices – men’s voices – sang through the vessel, bold in naked harmony.

 What were they singing?
 It was a little familiar, just vaguely, but what the hell –